sonjiku/pythia/README.md

 We don't talk about that here.

-> While looking at your code/While using `pythia`, I noticed that your available lists are small and so the results predictable.
+> While looking at your code/While using `pythiarg`, I noticed that your available lists are small and so the results predictable.
 Add more stuff.

 Well you can make a **pull request** if you are so smart and creative yourself.